Level: Resort nearby

 The small Palm Island is a true tropical paradise, bathed in the calm and translucent waters of the Caribbean Sea.
 You can start snorkeling from the beach of Palm Island Resort & Spa, the main hotel established on this private island.
 While the sea floor is poor in corals, it is full of colourful fish, even at shallow depth.
 Please note nevertheless that the access to the island (and therefore to the snorkeling spot) is reserved to the resort’s guests or to the clients of the surrounding villas.

-Palm Island is located less than 2km off the Union Island coast, at the heart of the Grenadines.
+Palm Island is one of the 32 smaller islands that make up St Vincent and the Grenadines.
+It is located to the southern end of the chain, less than 2km east of Union Island.
 It is also 5km to the south-west of Tobago Cays, the most famous snorkeling spot of the archipelago.
-Palm Island is a private island which hosts a hotel complex – the Palm Island Resort& Spa – and luxury villas sometimes available for rent.
+Palm Island is a private island that hosts a hotel complex – the Palm Island Resort& Spa – and luxury villas sometimes available for rent.
 In order to snorkel around the island, you must book a stay in one of the accommodations of the island (you will be picked up by boat from Union Island).
-If you visit the Grenadines by boat, you can also anchor on the leeward coast of Palm Island, but the main beach (where you can find the snorkeling spot described on this page) is not opened to day visitors.
+If you visit the Grenadines by boat, you can also anchor on the leeward coast of Palm Island, but the main beach (zone 2 on the map below) is not opened to day visitors.

-The seabed of Palm Island has rather few corals.
-With the exception of a few reef areas, you will finswim over sandy seabeds, seagrass and dead reef flats.
-Despite this average quality seabed, there is a beautiful diversity of fish living here: grunts, snappers, filefish, goatfish and bigeye trevally can be seen almost everywhere in the lagoon.
-The beautiful spotfin butterflyfish is also common to Palm Island, just like the Caribbean trumpetfish, the lizardfish (often camouflaged by the sand) and small jacks, which are not shy at all.
-With a little luck, you might come across reef squids which take shelter in the calm waters of the island.
+Despite this average quality seabed, beautiful diversity of fish is found around Palm Island: grunts, snappers, filefish, goatfish and horse-eye jack can be seen almost everywhere.
+The beautiful spotfin butterflyfish is also common to Palm Island, just like the French angelfish and the Caribbean trumpetfish.
+More than 100 species can be found at this spot.
+With a little luck, you might also come across a stingray, which take shelter in the calm waters of the island.

 If you decide to stay in Palm Island between June and October, you might have the chance to observe sea turtles laying eggs on the beaches of the island, usually during the night.
 You can rarely see them while snorkeling around Palm Island, but you can easily snorkel with sea turtles in the Tobago Cays, a little further north.